tedconf/symfony-doc-unofficial/tutorial/en/deprecated.markdown

     same classes but without `Many` at the end, and set the `multiple` option to `true`

+  * `SfExtensionObjectBuilder`, `SfExtensionPeerBuilder`,
+    `SfMultiExtendObjectBuilder`, `SfNestedSetBuilder`,
+    `SfNestedSetPeerBuilder`, `SfObjectBuilder`, `SfPeerBuilder`: The custom
+    Propel builder classes have been ported to Propel 1.4's new behaviors system

 The following classes have been removed in symfony 1.3:

   * `sfCommonFilter`: see the "Removal of the common filter" section of the